consolesunleashed/sega-mega-drive-tmss-disable/README.md

 - v1.1 - 27/03/2025 (correct ATTINY footprint, /MRES connection on PCB and /MRES jumper added)

-# Sega Mega Drive TMSS Disable Logic Version
+# Sega Mega Drive TMSS Logic Disable

 Here is a simple logic based PCB to disable the TMSS.
 I designed it based on a schematic by Trimesh and put it here for completion.